 Stonewood is a very small city located in the state of West Virginia.
 With a population of 1,771 people and just one neighborhood, Stonewood is the 116th largest community in West Virginia.

-When you are in Stonewood, you'll notice that it is more blue-collar than most other communities in America.
-35.43% of Stonewood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Stonewood is generally considered to be a blue-collar town.
+35.43% of the Stonewood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Stonewood is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Stonewood who work in sales jobs (10.33%), office and administrative support (7.13%), and food service (7.02%).

 Also of interest is that Stonewood has more people living here who work in computers and math than 95% of the places in the US.

-Stonewood is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Stonewood doesn't have a public transportation system that people use for their commute.

 The education level of Stonewood citizens is a little higher than the average for US cities and towns: 23.21% of adults in Stonewood have at least a bachelor's degree.